Tax Credits: Income from self-employment (or trading income)

 £1,000 Trading Allowance

 From 6 April 2017, the Government introduced a £1,000 trading and miscellaneous income allowance alongside a similar allowance for property income.
-The rules are quite complicated but broadly it means those who qualify and choose to take advantage of this tax allowance (rather than deduct actual expenses), won't pay tax on the first £1,000 of their taxable income from self-employment or miscellaneous or casual income (such as hiring equipment).
+The rules are quite complicated but broadly it means those who qualify and choose to take advantage of this tax allowance (rather than deduct actual expenses), won't pay tax on the first £1,000 of their taxable income from self-employment or miscellaneous or casual income.
 For tax credit purposes, anyone claiming this allowance should declare in their tax credit claim, the amount of their income from self-employment after the £1,000 tax allowance is deducted – as this will already be taken into account for tax purposes on the self-assessment tax return, tax credit claimants should continue to use their taxable profit/loss figure from the relevant box on their tax return for tax credit purposes.
 You can read more about how the £1,000 trading and property allowances work on the GOV.UK website and on the LITRG website.